 Applying to Study at the University of Cumbria

-If you require any other adjustments, such as a reader for a test or a British Sign Language (BSL) interpreter, please contact us.
-All we require is a description of your needs and the date, time, type of event and the campus you will be attending.
+If you require specific adjustments, such as a reader for a test or a British Sign Language (BSL) interpreter, please contact us in good time using the form.
+Please include a description of your needs and the date, time, type of event and the campus you will be attending.
 We will need at least 10 working days’ notice in order to discuss your needs and arrange support.

 Discussing Support for your Course